Residency and Fellowship Training

 As an urban academic institution, the volume and variety of patients provide our trainees with a rich educational environment.
 We are home to the NIH-designated Massey Cancer Center, and we continue to see spectacular growth across our clinical services.

 The Department of Pathology at VCU offers a wide range of training opportunities.
 Our faculty are known nationally for their leadership and service in their subspecialty practice, teaching, and scholarship, and form the heart our longstanding, fully accredited training programs.
 Our curriculum is targeted to meet the evolving needs of future pathologists, at a time of unprecedented evolution in diagnostic practice.
 In addition to our core residency training program in anatomic and clinical pathology (AP/CP), the Department supports many subspecialty fellowships including Cytopathology, Hematopathology, Molecular Genetics, Neuropathology, and Surgical Pathology.
 The nearby Central Office of the Chief Medical Examiner trains our residents in forensic pathology and serves as our primary site for our fellowship in Forensic Pathology.
-Electives are available both within the department and at the nearby Hunter Holmes McGuire VA Medical Center.
+Electives are available both within the department and at the nearby Richmond VA Medical Center.
 Our department hosts a significant research division and projects are plentiful across our many laboratory sections.

 Please feel free to contact us at pathgme@vcuhealth.org for any questions or requests for additional information about our program.